The study found that the HPV vaccine reduced the incidence of cervical cancer in women by 87%. - ExBulletin

 The study found that the HPV vaccine reduced the incidence of cervical cancer in women by 87%.

-By mid-2019, a study published Wednesday in the journal The Lancet found 450 fewer cases of cervical cancer and 17,200 fewer cases of precancerous cancer than expected in the vaccinated population.
-I’m estimating.

-Researchers at King’s College London and the UK Government examined UK population-based cancer registration data from January 2006 to June 2019 for seven groups of women, with and without vaccination.
-I compared people.

-Of the three vaccinated groups, each was vaccinated at a different age.
-One group was vaccinated between the ages of 12 and 13, another group was between the ages of 14 and 16, and another group was between the ages of 16 and 18.
-The team reported that those who were vaccinated at the earliest age were the most protected.
-Those who received injections between the ages of 14 and 16 showed a 62% decrease, and those who were vaccinated between the ages of 16 and 18 decreased by 24%.
+Studies show that women vaccinated between the ages of 12 and 13 had a 97% lower precancerous growth rate than their predecessors.
+Studies show that women vaccinated between the ages of 14 and 16 were 75% lower, and women vaccinated between the ages of 16 and 18 were 39% lower.

+Overall, the study found that the vaccinated population had 450 fewer cases of cervical cancer and 17,200 fewer precancerous cases than the unvaccinated population.

+The study’s co-author, Dr. Kate Soldan of the British Department of Health and Security, said the study was “first direct evidence” of the impact of vaccination programs on the incidence of cervical cancer.

+“This represents an important step forward in the prevention of cervical cancer,” Soldan said, adding that researchers hope the new results will encourage more people to be vaccinated.

 Sources